-The purpose of the Traditional Undergraduate Nursing program is to equip graduates with the professional leadership skills, expertise, caring and knowledge needed to function in a variety of health care and community settings and to work collaboratively with other disciplines in assisting individuals, families, groups and communities to achieve their full health potential.
+The purpose of the Traditional Undergraduate Nursing program is to equip graduates with the professional leadership skills, expertise, caring and knowledge they need to function in a variety of health care and community settings and to work collaboratively with other disciplines in assisting individuals, families, groups and communities to achieve their full health potential.
 The baccalaureate program provides a broad foundation in liberal arts and nursing education.
 A wide variety of clinical agencies and community sites are incorporated into the learning experience.
 Additionally, our program integrates the use of a High Fidelity Simulation Learning Environment with several Human Patient Simulators.

-The nursing programs were accredited by the Commission on Collegiate Nursing Education in 2004 for 10 years.
-Concordia University Wisconsin (CUW) has offered a baccalaureate degree in nursing since 1982.
+Concordia University has offered a baccalaureate degree in nursing since 1982.
+The nursing programs were accredited by the Commission on Collegiate Nursing Education in 2014 for another 10 years.

-In May of 1991, Concordia graduated the first group of students in the Bachelor of Science in Nursing track for R.N.s.
-In the Spring of 1998 the first Master of Science in Nursing Class graduated.
-The BSN-RN and Master in Nursing programs have Distance Learning and on-campus options.
-The first Doctorate of Nursing Practice (DNP) cohort graduated in December 2010.
+In May of 1991, Concordia graduated the first group of students in the BSN Completion track for RNs.
+In the spring of 1998, the first MSN class graduated.
+The first (DNP) cohort graduated in December 2010.